Tame stacks and log flat torsors: Tame covers with respect to a divisor

-\begin{rmq} By recent work of Sophie Marques \cite{sophie}, given a finite flat morphism $Y\rightarrow X$ together with an action of $G$ on $Y$ such that $X=Y/G$, the quotient stack $[Y/G]$ is tame (with moduli space $X$) if and only if the action of $G$ on $Y$ is CEPT-tame \cite[Def.~7.1]{cept}.
-Therefore, we could replace condition $(1)$ in Definition \ref{tame_cover_def} above by: $Y=X/G$ and the action of $G$ on $Y$ is CEPT-tame. \end{rmq}
+\begin{remark} \begin{enumerate} \item It has been proved by Marques \cite{sophie} that, given a finite flat morphism $Y\rightarrow X$ together with an action of $G$ on $Y$ such that $X=Y/G$, the quotient stack $[Y/G]$ is tame (with moduli space $X$) if and only if the action of $G$ on $Y$ is CEPT-tame \cite[Def.~7.1]{cept}.
+Therefore, we could replace condition $(1)$ in Definition~\ref{tame_cover_def} above by: $X=Y/G$ and the action of $G$ on $Y$ is CEPT-tame. \item When $G$ is a finite commutative group scheme defined over a field, a notion of \emph{tamely ramified $G$-torsor} has been introduced by Biswas and Borne \cite[Definition~2.2]{BiswasBorne2022}.
+By definition, a tamely ramified torsor is fppf locally (on the base) induced by some Kummer cover, hence the corresponding quotient stack is tame.
+So, tamely ramified $G$-torsors are tame $G$-covers in the sense of Definition~\ref{tame_cover_def}. \end{enumerate} \end{remark}

-\begin{rmq} The terminology we choose here is more general than that of Grothendieck and Murre.
-More precisely, if $G$ is \'etale and if $Y\rightarrow X$ is a tame $G$-cover relative to $D$, then the normalisation of $X$ in $Y_U$ is a tame cover of $X$ in the terminology of \cite{gm71}. \end{rmq}

 Of course, tame $G$-covers relative to $D$ together with $G$-equivariant morphisms form a category, that we denote by $\TC(X,D,G)$.

 We have two restriction functors

 and